lksmrqrdt/lksmrqrdt/README.md

 ## 🧭 My activities
 - I'm currently ...
-  - learning for the [AWS Certified Solutions Architect – Associate](https://aws.amazon.com/de/certification/certified-solutions-architect-associate/) certification
+  - learning for the [Microsoft Certified: Azure Developer Associate](https://docs.microsoft.com/de-de/learn/certifications/azure-developer/), as I've received a exam voucher, which is valid until December 2022.
   - preparing for the [Certified Kubernetes Administrator (CKA)](https://www.cncf.io/certification/cka/) exam
   - studying for my degree
 - In the near future, I'll ...